 5. FoamPRO 175 Foam Paint Roller

-While looking for the best roller for polyurethane surface; you might be subtly rooting for the most extravagant features in a roller, which is definitely not the main concern here.
-The most fascinating result can come from the simplest roller; FoamPRO 175 Foam Paint Roller is a brilliant example for that.
+While looking for the best roller for polyurethane surfaces you might be subtly rooting for the most extravagant features in a roller, which is definitely not the main concern here.
+The most fascinating result can come from the simplest roller; FoamPRO 175 Foam Paint Roller is a brilliant example of that.

 The roller’s built for both smooth and textured surfaces; so you’re more than welcome to try it on your polyurethane floors.
-The foam-based roller cover can absorb high amount of paint/varnish, and can hold it in for long time without dripping.
+The foam-based roller cover can absorb a high amount of paint/varnish and can hold it in for a long time without dripping.

 The frame allows for smooth spinning across the surface.
 Doesn’t shed lint or fuzz while rolling, and doesn’t splatter like crazy.
-A decent investment in low price.
+A decent investment at a low price.

 Why We Picked It: